wpswings/membership-for-woocommerce/README.txt

 * Send email notifications to all members at once
 * You can create memberships on processing order status
 * Allow your Members to Cancel their Membership Accounts
+* Use APIs to render data regarding membership offers and plans opted by users
 * You can allow your members to change Buy Now Button(make it dynamic) text
 * Membership plan on the individual products.
 * Different sections for membership plans and members